dougeby/IntuneDocs/intune/windows-enroll.md

 [!INCLUDE [AAD-enrollment](./includes/win10-automatic-enrollment-aad.md)]

 ## Simplify Windows enrollment without Azure AD Premium
-To simplify user enrollment, you can create a domain name server (DNS) alias (CNAME record type) that redirects enrollment requests to Intune servers.
-If you don't create a DNS CNAME resource record, users trying to connect to Intune must enter the Intune server name during enrollment.
+To simplify enrollment, create a domain name server (DNS) alias (CNAME record type) that redirects enrollment requests to Intune servers.
+Otherwise, users trying to connect to Intune must enter the Intune server name during enrollment.

 **Step 1: Create CNAME** (optional)<br>
 Create CNAME DNS resource records for your company’s domain.
 For example, if your company’s website is contoso.com, you would create a CNAME in DNS that redirects EnterpriseEnrollment.contoso.com to enterpriseenrollment-s.manage.microsoft.com.